 I use index cards as bookmarks and will usually write a quick “just after reading” note on the card.
 On the card for Blink, I wrote, “thoroughly enjoyed.”
 On the card for Thinking, Fast and Slow, I wrote “Whew!”

 They write for different audiences and for different purposes.
 Malcolm Gladwell is a storyteller.
 Kahneman is an intellectual.

 When you read Malcolm Gladwell, you get an enjoyable read that will inform you.
 Reading Kahneman, you can expect an informative read that might be enjoyable.

 As a storyteller, whether you are sharing your professional story or telling a folktale, you must understand your ideal audience.
 The Little Red Riding Hood we tell for adults is not the same Little Red Riding Hood we tell for children.
-If you aren’t sure, pick up a copy of Angela Carter’s The Red Chamber and please let me know what you think.
+If you aren’t sure, pick up a copy of Angela Carter’s The Bloody Chamber and please let me know what you think.

 The more precise you can be about your ideal audience, the more you can shape your story to meet their experience and expectations.
 Your story will be more effective if you go and meet your audience where they are.
 You do this by starting with something that’s familiar and interesting to them and then drawing them slowly into your story world.

 Now, it’s easy to object here and think, “now wait, Christine, if I narrow my audience down to 45-year-old men working in engineering in the American South, won’t I shut out everyone else?”
 To answer your question, I’ll give you a fact.
 Revisionist History gets up to 3 million listeners per episode.
 Atlanta’s population is just under 500,000.
 Narrowing your ideal audience helps you focus your story.
 Once you have created a tight story, it will attract audiences far greater than your ideal audience.